Lurker: Rationale

 Lurkers lurk rather than participate for a variety of reasons.
 A majority of lurkers profess that they lurk simply because they think that browsing is enough for them.
 Users also choose to lurk in order to find examples to follow when they decide to participate, avoid making redundant posts or contributions, and learn more about the topics of conversation.
 A lurker's need to learn about the community before contributing also explains why almost twice as many users lurk on technical support communities where more information is required to post as compared to health support communities.
 Researchers have shown that different motivations underlie reading, contributing, and moderating web forums.
 Pure lurkers more often are motivated by the fact that the community is the only place to find a certain kind of content, while moderators and contributors are motivated by either duty or feelings of attachment.
-Lurking on social media can also be a form of receptive reading, whereby users seek to understand the opinions of those with a divergent points of view.
+Lurking on social media can also be a form of receptive reading, whereby users seek to understand the opinions of those with a divergent point of view.

 In much of the published literature, "lurking" is treated as a personal trait.
 However, concepts of legitimate peripheral participation and "de-lurking" suggest that lurking may be more situational than dispositional.
 In a study of online communities in which it was possible to see the total membership list, researchers were able to count the number of members who were public participants in one community while remaining silent or non-public participants in another community.
 84% of the members fit this mixed pattern, indicating that people choose whether to lurk or to contribute on a per-community basis.